 Zabuli students are highly motivated to come to school.
 Many walk a considerable distance — 45 minutes each way or more — in order to attend.
 Unlike many children in the United States who need to be prodded out of bed and ushered to school, Zabuli students literally come running to the school building.
 Education is a way out for these girls: not only a break from difficult home life and a chance to exercise their minds, but a ray of hope for the future.

-Sponsoring one student is only $300 a year.
+You can sponsor an Afghan student for only $35 a month.
 The life of every student we add to our school is permanently changed for the better; these changes ripple through their family, community, and country.
 Find out more about our Sponsorship Program.